-- Regarding scale, they are usually large networks spanning entire regions. - Top-down control of the network, non-decentralised approaches are used. - They require a substantial investment in infrastructure. - Users in traditional networks tend to be passive consumers, as opposed to active stakeholders, in the network design, deployment, operation and maintenance.
+- Regarding scale, they are usually large networks spanning entire regions. - Top-down control of the network and centralized approaches are used. - They require a substantial investment in infrastructure. - Users in traditional networks tend to be passive consumers, as opposed to active stakeholders, in the network design, deployment, operation and maintenance. - 1.2.
+Criteria for the classification of Alternative Networks

-1.2.
-Classification criteria

-The classification is based on the next criteria:
+The classification of Alternative Network Deployments, presented in this document, is based on the next criteria: